E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenPathSampling/ops_plumed_wrapper/readme.rst

 * CV Documentation: all CVs are created by calling ``PLUMEDCV(name, PLUMEDInterface, definition)``.
 The returned function can be appied to a ``Trajectory``.
-CVs with components should specify the ``components=["c1", "c2", "c3"]`` keyword and the corresponding PLUMED keyword in the ``definition``.
+CVs with components should specify the ``components=["c1", "c2", "c3"]`` keyword and the corresponding PLUMED keywords in the ``definition``.

 * Distances from reference configurations: are also created by calling ``PLUMEDCV(name, PLUMEDInterface, definition)``.
 Most of them require external files with the reference configurations.

 * Functions: are also created by calling ``PLUMEDCV(name, PLUMEDInterface, definition)``.
-They should be created using the same ``PLUMEDInterface`` that contains the previously defined CVs that are to be part of the function.
+They should be created using the same ``PLUMEDInterface`` that contains the previously defined CVs that are part of the function.

 * Multicolvar and Exploiting contact matrices are not tested.